• Skip to content

 Do weighted vests help autistic children?

-Studies have shown that weighted vests don’t help with attention, behaviour or any core features of autism.
+Studies have shown that weighted vests don’t help with attention, behaviour or any of the core characteristics of autism.

 Who practises this method?